 Uber may top the current list of major companies with public relations worries.
 Its controversial CEO just keeps stepping in it, and even when he doesn’t, the bad headlines keep on coming.
-The most recent news heralds the departure of company president Jeff Jones after a mere six months on the job.
 But while competitors may be sharpening their knives for Uber while the brand is down, there are some concrete steps a company can take to mitigate a crisis, rehabilitate its image and even emerge from the ashes stronger than ever.

 A fun fix like the one dreamed up by Reese’s isn’t always on option.
 But owning and even embracing a mistake when you can is good first step.
 There are other important measures to employ at the first signs of negative press as well.

 Have the right spokesperson in place.
 Typically this is a company CEO.
 But not all CEOs are up to the task.
 (Uber CEO Travis Kalanick’s problems extend beyond his media demeanor, but it’s part of the overall problem.)
 We look to prepare CEOs and others at the outset of an engagement, well before a new product launch or other announcement that could possibly result in less-than-positive press.
 Media prep helps a press spokesperson present information fluently and respond calmly to questions.
 It can also help the team uncover the best individual to represent the company in different situations.
 It helps to run scenarios in advance to anticipate the possible outcomes for a given situation and have plans, messaging and statements prepared in advance.
 But even the best plans can go awry if something unexpected takes place, and that’s where a steady presence and a calm temperament can make all the difference.